-- shared your tiny creation with the world using PICO-8’s online platform.
+You will share your tiny creation with the world using PICO-8’s online platform.

 Students are required to:

-- Bring their own laptop with cables.
+Bring their own laptop with cables.

 Be familiar with using computers and browsing the internet.

 Supply a contact email address for course correspondence and registering their copy of PICO-8.

-A copy of PICO-8 is required for the course.
-This is included in the course price.
-If you already have your own copy of PICO-8 please contact us before the course begins.
+A copy of PICO-8 is provided for this course.
+If you already own a copy of PICO-8 please contact us for a €15 discount.

 What is PICO-8?

 by Lexaloffle.
 A fantasy console is an application that emulates the

 powerful tools to make and share your own retro style games.
 It is

 Here are the goals we hope to achieve with our course.